MehmetTheConqueror/pid_simulation/README.md

 Simulation is written in C++ & Qt framework (Qt 5.7.0).

-pid.c and pid.h files can be used stand-alone like a library.
+pid.c and pid.h files can be used stand-alone; outside of simulation.